RascalSoftware/RAT-Docs/source/tutorial/chapter1.rst

             print(results)

-This contains the results of our calculations, so for us including the SLD profiles and reflectivities calculated from our problem class.
+This contains the results of our calculations, including the SLD profiles and reflectivities calculated from our problem class.
 We can now plot the output, either manually (by taking the relevant parts from the ``results`` array), or using one of the supplied plotting utilities:

 .. tab-set-code::